javierconcha/ocdb-docs/docs/source/ocdb-metadata-headers.md

 # Metadata Headers

-Below, the list of required, optional or obsolete metadata headers is shown, with description and examples.
+Below, the list of required and optional headers is shown, with description and examples.
+Note that some optional headers are recommended: they are used to perform measurements quality check.
+Measurements for which these metadata are not provided, cannot be flagged as best quality.

 ## Required Headers